 Mr. McGee makes a good case for eating a variety of fermented foods other than commercially produced products.

 The process is very simple.

-Ferment your raw milk in a clean glass jar with a clean loose fitting lid at room temperature until the milk sours and starts to separate.
-This can take between 1-5 days depending on the age of the milk, the temperature in your home and the natural bacteria in the milk itself.
+Ferment the raw milk at room temperature until the milk sours and starts to separate.
+This can take between 1 to 5 days depending on the age of the milk, the temperature in your home, and the natural bacteria in the milk itself.

-When the clabber has solidified it can then be skimmed of the clotted cream, used for baking, eaten like yogurt, or it can be strained to separate the curds from the whey.
+When the clabber has solidified it can then be skimmed off the clotted cream, used for baking, eaten like yogurt, or strained to separate the curds from the whey.

 After straining the clabber, the whey can be used as a starter for any lacto-fermented project from veggies to grains, and is especially useful for starting a new batch of clabber milk.
 Using a tablespoon of clabber whey in the new batch of milk will speed the fermentation process along considerably.
 The curds will thicken and sweeten with straining and take on a cream cheese-like texture.

 Demystifying Sourdough – Everything You’ve Ever Wanted To Know About Sourdough Starter – Why It’s Better For You – And How To Start One